 The Company has also prepared an ASX Appendix 4G - Key to Disclosures, which reports on the Company's compliance with each of the Governance Principles.
-The Key to Disclosures has been lodged with this Statement on ASX and may be viewed and downloaded from the Company's website at www.alararesources.com/corporate-governance.
+The Key to Disclosures has been lodged with this Statement on ASX and may be viewed and downloaded from the Company's website (details below).